cjtheham/hugo-starter-readable/README.md

 # Hugo Readable Template

+## Now hosted at the official Freedom to Write Codeberg - https://codeberg.org/Freedom-to-Write/hugo-starter-readable

 To use this template, simply clone this site, update the config files, and follow the Hugo documentation for making new posts and deploying!

 # Steps to Deploy